Bunt (baseball): Sacrifice bunt

-In a sacrifice bunt, the batter will put the ball into play with the intention of advancing a baserunner, in exchange for the batter being thrown out.
+In a sacrifice bunt (also called a sacrifice hit), the batter will put the ball into play with the intention of advancing a baserunner, in exchange for the batter being thrown out.
 The sacrifice bunt is most often used to advance a runner from first to second base, though the runner may also be advanced from second to third base, or from third to home.
-The sacrifice bunt is most often used in close, low-scoring games, and it is usually performed by weaker hitters.
-A sacrifice bunt is not counted as an at-bat.
-In general, when sacrifice bunting, a batter will square to bunt well before the pitcher releases the ball.
+The batter is almost always put out, and hence sacrificed (to a certain degree that is the intent of the batter), but sometimes reaches base on an error or fielder's choice (in which case it is still scored a sacrifice bunt).
+Sometimes, the batter may safely reach base by simply outrunning the throw to first; this is not scored as a sacrifice bunt but rather a single.